Last Updated on January 25, 2026

 By Jim Ferri

-China continues to rate high on the wish list of many and one of the top spots of interest to travelers headed to the Middle Kingdom continues to be Beijing.
+China continues to be on the wish list of many travelers.
+And one of the top spots of interest to travelers headed to the Middle Kingdom continues to be Beijing.
 And the first-time visitor will find man interesting things to do in Beijing.

 If you’re going to Beijing be aware that two things can hinder your travel about the city.
-One is the incredible pollution that ruins views and can carry some serious health risks, although it is getting better as the government attempts to control it.
+One is the pollution that ruins views and can carry some serious health risks.
+However it seems to be getting better as the government attempts to control it.

 The other is the rise of China’s middle class, which has greatly spurred domestic tourism.

-All over Beijing you now encounter large Chinese tour groups (with participants often wearing matching baseball caps) arriving en masse at many of the major sites and slowing things down for the rest of us.
+All over Beijing you now encounter large Chinese tour groups (with participants sometimes wearing matching baseball caps).
+They arrive en masse at many of the major sites and slow things down for the rest of us.

-While I can’t alleviate the crowds of tourists (although you may want to visit some sites in the afternoon to avoid the morning rush), I can make recommendations on some of top things to do in Beijing during a few days in the city – something that’s particularly relevant for independent travelers, especially those with limited time.
+You can alleviate the crowds of tourists by visiting some sites in the afternoon to avoid the morning rush.
+I can make recommendations on some of top things to do in Beijing during a few days in the city – something that’s particularly relevant for independent travelers, especially those with limited time.

 These should be at the top of your list.